wolverton-research-group/qmpy/docs/restful.rst

 Pagination
 ----------
 Pagination is a particularly useful feature while viewing queried data in the web browser as it avoids loading a large file containing information of hundreds of thousands of materials in a single webpage.
-Pagination can avoid a possible browser crash and thus a full data-loss in such a data overload scenario by returning data in smaller subsets along with URLs to the `next` and `previous` subsets in the `links` section of the returned result.
-By default, the maximum data returned in each subset, references as `limit`, is set to be 50.
+Pagination can avoid a possible browser crash and thus a full data-loss in such a data overload scenario by returning data in smaller subsets along with URLs to the :field:`next` and :field:`previous` subsets in the :field:`links` section of the returned result.
+By default, the maximum data returned in each subset, references as :field:`limit`, is set to be 50.

 OPTiMaDe RESTful Specification